 BERGRIVIER Municipality shall prepare a three-year budget (medium term revenue and expenditure framework (MTREF)) which will be reviewed annually and will be approved by Council.
-The MTREF budget will at all times be within the framework of the Municipal Integrated Development Plan (IDP) and based on the Strategic Planning Process.
+The MTREF budget will at all times be within the framework of the Municipal Integrated Development Plan (IDP).